 On June 8th, 2009, the United Nations observed the first ever World Oceans Day, a global recognition of the importance of the ocean to the health of our planet’s ecosystem and all of its inhabitants – including our own.

-This year’s World Oceans Day theme 2023 is Planet Ocean: Tides are Changing, which emphasizes the urgent need to work together to restore the health and vibrancy of our ocean.
+This year’s World Oceans Day theme 2024 is Catalyzing Action for our Ocean and Climate, which emphasizes the urgent need to take action every day to restore the health and vibrancy of our ocean.

 Ocean Blue Project was founded on World Ocean Day 2012 Nye Beach, Newport, Oregon.
-Now, a decade later (during United Nations Ocean Decade), Ocean Blue has recovered over 1,165,000 pounds of plastic and debris from beaches and waterways that flow to our one-world ocean.
+Now, a decade later (during United Nations Ocean Decade), Ocean Blue has recovered over 1.25 million pounds of plastic and debris from beaches and waterways that flow to our one-world ocean.

-Inspired by this message, we are working to save our “One-World Ocean,” emphasizing the interconnectedness of all bodies of water on our planet.
+Catalyzed by this message, we are working to save our “One World Ocean,” emphasizing the interconnectedness of all bodies of water on our planet.

 It also supports what is known as “The Blue Economy” – our global population’s economic, social and environmental needs.
 The Organization for Economic Co-operation and Development estimates its value could reach $3 trillion by 2030, employing 40 million people, making it vital for people around the world.